venamax/dataincubator/mr/README.md

 dataset is available (pre-chunked) on [s3](s3://thedataincubator-course/mrdata/simple/).

 To solve this, you will need to run mrjob on AWS EMR.
+Because of resource constraints, we highly recommend running most of your code locally using the data stored on S3.
+Only two questions require the use of AWS due to the size of the input/computation time.
-The data is stored on S3.
-For development, we highly recommend you download a single chunk onto your
+For development, you can even use a single chunk:
-computer:

 ```
 wget https://s3.amazonaws.com/thedataincubator-course/mrdata/simple/part-00026.xml.bz2
 ```

-Then take a small sample that is small enough that mrjob can process the it in a few seconds.
+That is small enough that mrjob can process the it in a few seconds.
 Your development cycle should be:

-  1. Get your job to work locally on the sampled chunk.
-This will greatly speed-up your development.
+  1. Get your job to work locally on one chunk.
+This will greatly speed up your development.
-  2. Get your job to work localy on the full chunk you downloaded.
+  2. Get your job to work locally on the full dataset you downloaded.
-  3. Get your job to work on EMR for all of simple english.
-  4. Get your job to work on EMR for all of english wikipedia.
+  3. Get your job to work on EMR for all of english wikipedia.
+(Only for entropy and link stats)

 By default, mrjob (when run on EMR) only uploads the mrjob python file and no supporting libraries.